-Dr Jacki Liddle is a postdoctoral research fellow and occupational therapist currently working with the Asia-Pacific Centre for Neuromodulation.
-She focuses her research on quality of life, wellbeing, time use, activity and role participation in people’s daily lives.
-Particularly, Jacki Liddle’s interests lies in life transitions related to ageing and people living with neurological conditions.
+Dr Jacki Liddle is a research fellow and occupational therapist with the School of Information Technology and Electrical Engineering.
+She focuses her research on community participation, life transitions, community mobility, and technology.
+She works with older adults, people living with dementia, people with neurological conditions, and family carers.
 Researching the experiences related to retirement from driving for older adults led to the development of the UQDRIVE program, now known as CarFreeMe.
 Contact Jacki to collaborate.

 AProf.
 Louise Gustafsson

 Dr Louise Gustafsson is an occupational therapist and Professor in the School of Allied Health Sciences at Griffith University, and is lead researcher of the ROAMM (Restoring Occupations and Community Participation) Project in the Hopkins Centre, Menzies Health Institute of Queensland.
 She wants to improve outcomes for people with neurological conditions and injury and is most interested empowering people to engage in their occupations long after the acute event, injury or diagnosis and to partner with people with lived experience in all research.

 Prof. Nancy Pachana

 Dr Nancy A. Pachana is a clinical geropsychologist and professor in the School of Psychology at The University of Queensland, and is co-director of the UQ Ageing Mind Initiative,providing a focal point for clinical, translational ageing-related research at UQ.
 Shehas an international reputation in the area of geriatric mental health, particularly late-life anxiety and driving in later life.
 Nancy was elected a Fellow of the Academy of Social Sciences in Australia in 2014.